 Step 2: Calculate payroll payments for employees

-For example, let's say that you run a restaurant in the seaside town of Ocean City, NJ and you want to calculate payroll for your server, Max.
+For example, let’s say that you run a restaurant in Ocean City, NJ, and you want to calculate payroll for your server, Max.
 After tips, Max makes the state minimum wage of $10/hour.
-If they worked 40 hours one week and 45 the next, you would calculate their wage as follows:
+If they work 40 hours one week and 45 the next, you would calculate their wage as follows:

 - 80 hours at $10/hour = $800